 The degree is Engineering Technology, the career is engineering.™

-ABET-ETAC: The Bachelor of Science degree in Electrical Engineering Technology at the Purdue University campuses at West Lafayette, Kokomo, New Albany and South Bend is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+ABET Engineering Technology Accreditation Commission: The Electrical Engineering Technology Program at Purdue University is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 Program Educational Objectives